 Dr. Puls notes that patients can typically spend 2-3 days in the hospital after a C-section if there are no complications.
 Women can expect to feel back to normal after 3-6 months.

 After the surgery, women can expect to have pain at the incision site, some mild cramping and discharge for about 4-6 weeks.
-While recovery really varies from woman to woman, most women will have decreased mobility and a decreased ability to use their abdominal muscles.
+While recovery really varies from woman to woman, most women experience decreased mobility and a decreased ability to use their abdominal muscles.

 When it comes to returning to normal activities after a C-section, Dr. Puls notes there are no specific guidelines.
 However, a lot depends on the woman and any complications she may have after the procedure.

 According to the American Academy of Obstetrics and Gynecology, you should not place anything in the vagina or have sex for a few weeks after a C-section.
-Dr. Puls says most OBs will say to wait 6 weeks.
+Dr. Puls says most OBs will give the green light for resuming sexual activity after 6 weeks.

 “In general, we want the uterus to be able to clean itself out and for surgical incisions to heal, so there is less risk of infection,” Dr. Puls said.